stratum-mining/sv2-workshop/md/sv2-workshop.md

 ---

-Open a new `tmux` window with `ctrl+b` + `n`.
+Open a new `tmux` window with `ctrl+b` + `c`.
 Run the `jd-server` commands in this window.
 To navigate back to the previous window, click on it in the lower left of the terminal.

 ---